 - 1/2 teaspoon salt

 - 1/2 cup (1 stick or 4 ounces) unsalted butter, cut into small cubes

 - 1 teaspoon lemon zest or orange zest

-1 Peel, quarter, and core the apples.
+1 Prep the apples: Peel, quarter, and core the apples.
 Cut them into 1/4 to 1/2 inch chunks.
 As you prep the apples, add them to a bowl and toss with lemon juice to keep them from oxidizing (turning brown).

 Serve warm with whipped cream or vanilla ice cream.